charbelkhabbaz/inmind.ai_Electra_Pulse_Board/README.md

 <img width="1550" height="721" alt="Supplier and Order Details" src="https://github.com/user-attachments/assets/bdf67b41-1d68-4f97-a58f-f0907f70f152" />

-Page 5: Sales and Profits: This page displays all transactions in a table, representing completed order requests or repair requests.
+Sales and Profits : Sales and Profits: This page displays all transactions in a table, representing completed order requests or repair requests.
 On the right, the most frequently asked questions by the admin are answered dynamically using charts.

 <img width="1550" height="718" alt="Sales and profits page5" src="https://github.com/user-attachments/assets/a5c5b7eb-77af-4297-82f0-867051464995" />